Biden administration preparing another tent facility to cope with border influx

 Officials are also looking at the possibility of opening additional sites in Arizona, but those plans are less advanced, according to one official.

-The Del Rio tent facility is distinct from another temporary shelter the Biden administration opened this week in Carrizo Springs, Texas, where Health and Human Services is holding migrant teens who crossed the border without a parent.
+The Del Rio tent facility is distinct from another temporary shelter the Biden administration opened this week in Carrizo Springs, Tex., where Health and Human Services is holding migrant teens who crossed the border without a parent.

 President Biden has used executive authority to reverse several Trump administration border policies, but he is facing a looming crisis as more and more minors and family groups enter without authorization.
-The number of minors arriving without a parent has grown to more than 300 each day in recent weeks, a more than fourfold increase since last fall.
+The number of minors arriving without a parent has grown to more than 300 each day in recent weeks, a fourfold increase since last fall.

-Late Thursday night, 130 adults and teens arrived in a group near Mission, Texas, according to Brian Hastings, the Border Patrol sector chief in Rio Grande Valley.
+Late Thursday night, 130 adults and teens arrived in a group near Mission, Tex., according to Brian Hastings, the Border Patrol sector chief in Rio Grande Valley.
 “In less than a 24 hour period, this area alone saw more than 500 illegal entries,” Hastings said in a tweet.

 The Trump administration used a pandemic-related public health order to rapidly send border-crossers back to Mexico, but the policy was denounced by immigrant rights groups for sending vulnerable minors to dangerous border cities.
 Biden ordered CBP to stop “expelling” minors, but since then, the number of teens and children arriving without parents has ballooned.